functionpointer/home-assistant-chargecloud-integration/README.md

 Chargecloud.de integration
 ==========================

-Chargecloud.de offers Software for public EV chargers.
+[Chargecloud.de](https://www.chargecloud.de/) offers software for public EV chargers.
-It used by Ladenetz.de and other charging networks in europe.
+It used by [ladenetz.de](https://ladenetz.de/) and other charging networks in europe.

 This integration reads real-time availability status of public EV chargers from chargecloud.de's api.
 To install, simply use HACS.
 Then add an integration and select chargecloud.
 It will ask you for the EVSE-ID you want to monitor.